Child Trust Funds (CTFs) have now been closed to new savers and replaced by Junior Individual Savings Accounts (ISAs).

 If, however, you would prefer the security of cash for your child’s nest egg, cash Junior ISA providers include Halifax and Nationwide.

-No matter what you are saving for or how much you can afford to put aside, why not take a look at our guide to 10 of the best savings accounts for 2012?
+No matter what you are saving for or how much you can afford to put aside, why not take a look at our guide to the best cash ISAs.

 Disclaimer: Where we compare financial products offered by different financial services providers or make a recommendation in relation to a particular product or provider, we do so as the providers of an information service, and this is not intended to constitute a recommendation, invitation or inducement to any particular individual to make any specific investment.